Ziri Rideaux: Career

 In September 1996 Rideaux moved to Los Angeles.
 Her company Zirius Film Productions produces hard-hitting documentaries and feature films.
 Her documentary Treewoman about Julia Butterfly Hill won international acclaim and various awards (among others, the prestigious International Documentary Association/Pare Lorentz Award).
 Other documentaries like Tornadoes, Curlers Against Misery, Burning Man as well as her TV-series Cowgirls were broadcast on TV-stations all over the world.
 In 2001, Rideaux wrote, directed and produced Backgammon, a futuristic Arthouse feature that won critical acclaim at festivals in Berlin, London and Cannes, where it received the Cannes Film Festival Independent Award – handed to Rideaux by Albert II, Prince of Monaco.

 In 2002, Rideaux started the photo Agency "PicturePerfect", a red carpet celebrity photo agency.
 PicturePerfect is today one of the top 20 celebrity photo agency worldwide and operates in over 40 countries.

 In 2012, Rideaux started the first alternative funeral home in the U.S. called FRIENDS.
-FRIENDS offers personalized ceremonies and funerals of all kinds, End-of-Life Celebrations, Death Midwifing, teaches the ancient art and wisdom of dying well – and is a strong promoter of Advanced Care Directives for everyone over 18 years of age.
+FRIENDS offers personalized ceremonies and funerals of all kinds, End-of-Life Celebrations, Death Midwifing – and is a strong promoter of Advanced Care Directives for everyone over 18 years of age.

 Rideaux is currently getting ready to shoot the feature film Project Hammer in Johannesburg, South Africa, a political suspense thriller based on her true story as a war-correspondent.